kwellys/jt/src/pages/projects/jet-library.md

 promo:
   sub: Data storage and workflow automation
 goals:
-  descr:
-    leftCol: >-
+  descr: >-
     JET Library allows automating workflow in any company.
 In the application, it is possible to store documents and employees personal files and set access to certain documents, depending on employee’s access level or workgroup.
-    rightCol: '*'
   title: About the project
 slider:
   - img: /img/снимок-экрана-2018-08-22-в-19.14.29.png
 solutions:
-  descr:
-    leftCol: >-
+  descr: >-
     We started working on the project when it was 65% ready so our main task was to finish the application, fix bugs, increase speed and performance, rewrite non-working code and finish frontend.
-    rightCol: '*'
   title: Scope
 stages:
   - isComplete: true